 - Use only sensitive skin-friendly actives – i.e. the most gentle retinoids not retinol

 - Also include actives targeted to eye concerns like puffiness/dark circles

 I highlight that last reason because this is the second key question you must ask yourself to understand, do you need an eye cream?

 Do I have specific eye area concerns which are not targeted by other skincare serums I use?

 The key two are;

-- Dark circles (it matters which colour these are i.e. red/pink, blue/grey, or brown because different colours need different skincare actives – I’m explaining more about this in AgeLock, launching at the end of October, if you’re already a super-savvy whose on my email list then you’re going to be first to know, if you’re not you can join us here 🙂
+- Dark circles (it matters which colour these are i.e. red/pink, blue/grey, or brown because different colours need different skincare actives – I’m explaining more about this in AgeLock, click here to check it out.

 And yes my friend there are eye creams and serums which have hyper potential to make a difference here.
 The frustrating part is, so many eye creams don’t contain them.